 One of the three PHA's within our jurisdiction does not have a homeless preference.
-In order to encourage them to adopt such a policy, the CoC invites the Housing Authority to CoC Public and General meetings.
-In addition, CoC member agencies have attended quarterly meetings with the Housing Authorities to discuss homeless issues, problem-solve around specific cases in order to prevent eviction, and present information about those experiencing homelessness throughout the county.
+In order to encourage them to adopt such a policy, the CoC invites the Housing Authority to CoC Public & General meetings.
+In addition, CoC member agencies have attended quarterly meetings with the Housing Authorities to discuss homeless issues, problem-solve around specific cases and to present information about those experiencing homelessness throughout the county.
 We have used these meetings to explore options for better collaboration.
-The Carbondale Housing Authority has the lowest population of households experiencing homelessness of the 3 authorities.
-Specific action steps taken are attending quarterly meetings with Housing Authority representatives, asking the remaining HA adopt a homeless preference, presenting data on local homelessness and building and maintaining a working relationship by assisting with application process, eviction prevention, etc. The CoC and County HHS office have also convened a monthly multi-disciplinary team/Housing Authority meeting to provide additional eviction prevention support as well as serve to support Move-On programs once they are adopted.
+The Carbondale Housing Authority has the lowest population of households experiencing homelessness of the three authorities.
+Specific action steps taken are attending quarterly meetings with HA representative, requesting that they adopt a homeless preference, having HA rep. participate in CoC meetings, sharing homeless data, and building and maintaining a working relationship by assisting with application process, eviction prevention, etc.

 1C-5b.
-Move On Strategy with Affordable Yellousing Providers.
-Does the CoC have a Move On strategy with affordable housing providers in its jurisdiction (e.g., multifamily assisted housing owners, PHAs, Low Income Tax Credit (LIHTC) developments, or local low-income housing programs)?
+Move On Strategy with Affordable Yes

+Housing Providers.
+Does the CoC have a

+Move On strategy with affordable housing

+providers in its jurisdiction (e.g., multifamily

+assisted housing owners, PHAs, Low Income

+Tax Credit (LIHTC) developments, or local

+low-income housing programs)?